-The Central Credit Register is a new secure system for collecting personal and credit information on loans of €500 or more.
-The Central Bank of Ireland operates it under the Credit Reporting Act 2013.
+The Central Credit Register is a database that stores personal and credit information on loans of €500 or more.
+It is operated by the Central Bank of Ireland under the Credit Reporting Act 2013.
 The Central Bank has contracted with CRIF Ireland Ltd, a wholly owned subsidiary of CRIF Italy S.p.A. to operate the Central Credit Register on its behalf.

-Every month since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, must submit personal and credit information on those loans to the Central Credit Register.
-The Central Credit Register started with credit cards, mortgages, overdrafts, and personal loans.
+Since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, have submitted personal and credit information on those loans to the Central Credit Register every month.

 The Central Credit Register does not: